mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Aspects of the design encourage this kinds of error.
 Certainly the process of code patching does.
  -->

-### Rapid prototyping

-As per Te and Da - example in previous chapter where the preview window replaced paper prototyping, rapids shifts between code and game are optimal and build a particular fluidity of practice

- - Well suited to build a repeated design practice.
- - Especially with starting documents,
- - Small changes had big effects.
- - Variable changes needed immediate testing.

-While the design suits repeated design practice as illustrated by the example above, not all pairs or individuals interacted with GDP in such a neat way.

-A later discussion section in this chapter illustrates a more complex interaction with design stages.

 ### Alternating coding